13 Places to Stargaze in New Jersey 2025

 • Entry is provided only on a first-come-first-served basis.

-• Visitors can take their pets, bicycles, horses, and kayaks there.
-Parent supervision is required as the park is full of poisonous plants.
+• Visitors can take their pets, bicycles, horses, and kayaks to the park.
+Parent supervision is required, as the park is full of poisonous plants.

 • Alcoholic beverages are allowed in the park.